giusepperizzo/geosummly/README.md

 -I –input   <path/to/file>  set the geojson input file -O –output  <path/to/dir>   set the output directory -v -vtype   <arg>           set the type of venue grouping.
 Allowed values: single, cell.
 Default single.
--l –ltype   <arg>           set the type of coordinates (latitude and langitude) normalization.
+-l –ltype   <arg>           set the type of coordinates (latitude and longitude) normalization.
 Allowed values: norm, notnorm, missing.
 Default norm.
 -g –gnum    <arg>           set the number of cells of a side of the squared grid.
 Default 20.
 -r –rnum    <arg>           set the number of cells, taken randomly, chosen for the sampling.
 -s –social  <arg>           set the social network for meta-data collection.
 So far only foursquare is activable.
 Default fourquare.